vivektara24/A-Cluster-Analysis-of-Ground-Reaction-Forces/README.md

 ## Results

-The first 52 components, expalining 90% of the total variance, were chosen as input for the HAC algorithm for both right and left foot strikes.
+For both the left and right GRF features the first 52 principle components, expalining 90% of the total variance, were chosen as input for the HAC algorithm for both right and left foot strikes.
 The dendogram for the clustering results are outlined in Figure .

 #### *Right Foot Stirke Cluster Profiles*